FelipNS/DataScience__Cancer/README.md

 # DataScience__Cancer
-Using graphics analyze and machine learning models to classifier if a person has cancer.
+Using machine learning models to classifier if a person has cancer.